-First semester 2015-16, full pay
+Patrick E. Hammie, assistant professor, first semester 2015-16, full pay.
 To produce a new collection of works, tentatively entitled Premortem, which will explore the themes of agency, maternity, and mortality through portraits consisting of drawings, paintings, and three-dimensional objects.